elibroftw/blog.elijahlopez.ca/content/posts/bash-helpers.md

 ```

 ## Linux - Auto Configure NGINX - Gunicorn

+Something is wrong if you need to use this script.
+It's a suboptimal way to deploy a webapp.

 This works for me but it is possible to fail for you without editing `/etc/nginx/nginx.conf` manually server name hashes to 128